sio2project/sinol-make/README.md

 The available commands (see `sinol-make --help`) are:

 - `sinol-make run` -- Runs selected solutions (by default all solutions) on selected tests (by default all tests) with a given number of CPUs.
-Measures the solutions' time with oiejq, unless specified otherwise.
+Measures the solutions' time with sio2jail, unless specified otherwise.
 After running the solutions, it compares the solutions' scores with the ones saved in config.yml.
-If you're using oiejq, make sure you are not running on efficiency cpu cores.
+If you're using sio2jail, make sure you are not running on efficiency cpu cores.
 You can check if you have them [like this](https://stackoverflow.com/a/71282744).
 To run on normal cpu cores, use `taskset -c 8-15 sinol-make ...`, assuming that cpu cores 8-15 are not efficiency cores.
 Run `sinol-make run --help` to see available flags.